Music, Health and Wellbeing

-This research group is concerned with the diverse ways in which music making can enhance the health and wellbeing of individuals and communities.
-It aims to develop theoretical understandings of the impact of music in specific socio-cultural contexts in a way that enriches professional practice and contributes to the strategic case for supporting musical interventions in community and healthcare settings.
-Informed by work in applied ethnomusicology, community music therapy, medical humanities and the social sciences, the group seeks to bring ethnographic and interpretative methodologies into dialogue both with social-scientific approaches and with the working methods and insights of practitioners as a way of exploring, theorising and presenting evidence for the use of music as a tool for individual transformation and social change.
+The group seeks to bring ethnographic and interpretative methodologies into dialogue with social-scientific and healthcare approaches and with the working methods and insights of practitioners as a way of exploring, theorising and presenting evidence for the use of music as a tool for individual transformation and social change.

-The group will encourage research interactions between academics and practitioners with professional interests in the field by hosting a range of events, some of which will also serve as a forum for presenting this work to a wider public.
-Planned activities include:
+The group encourages research interactions between academics and practitioners with professional interests in the field by hosting a range of events, including:

-- Symposia and networking events at which group members will present work-in-progress, creative practice, case studies and research findings
+- fora and networking events at which group members present work-in-progress, creative practice, case studies and research findings;

-- Public showcases featuring presentations and demonstrations by group members and invited keynotes, with invitations extended to a range of potential stakeholders and users
+- public showcases featuring presentations by group members and guests, with invitations extended to a range of potential stakeholders and users.